The UK SRS regulatory timeline, by actor

 - Confirm qualification at 31 December 2026 — assess group structure including joint ventures and complex ownership

-- Engage a Lead Assessor or maintain ISO 50001 certification covering 100% of significant energy consumption
+- Engage a Lead Assessor, or maintain ISO 50001 certification covering total or significant energy consumption — and still submit a notification of compliance

 - Begin or refresh energy data collection covering the 12-month audit reference period

-- Identify and cost energy efficiency opportunities; prepare Action Plan content (mandatory in Phase 4)
+- Identify and cost energy efficiency opportunities; prepare Action Plan content, and the achieved-savings and action-plan-review data Phase 4 now requires

 - Submit compliance notification via MESOS portal by 5 December 2027